 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Sending notice.
-Tenants must write a letter to the landlord informing about specific repairs that needs to be done.
-The landlord is given “a reasonable amount of time” to make the repairs, but no more than 30 days.
-What is ‘reasonable’ depends on the severity of the problem.
+- Sending Notice – Tenants must give written notice to the landlord informing them about specific repairs that need to be completed.
+The notice may be delivered via mail.
+The landlord is given a “reasonable” amount of time to make the repairs, but no more than 30 days.
+If it is an emergency (such as lack of heat) the landlord has five days to repair the issue.

-- Landlord access.
-Tenants must give permission to the landlord to access the property in order to make necessary repairs.
+- Landlord Access – Tenants must give permission to the landlord to access the property to make necessary repairs.
+The landlord must give the tenant reasonable notice (approximately 24 hours’ notice) for entry and must enter at reasonable times, unless in emergency situations.

-- Withhold rent – Tenants can withhold rent by depositing it with the Court.
-The rent will be held in escrow and will only be released when the landlord makes the necessary repairs.
+- Withhold Rent – Tenants can withhold rent by depositing it with the clerk of the municipal or county court in an escrow account.
+The rent will be held and will be released when the landlord makes the necessary repairs.
+To use this option, the tenant must be current on rent, sent the written notice to the landlord and wait a reasonable amount of time.

 - Reporting to Public Officials – Tenants have the right to complain to a governmental agency if the landlord violates housing laws or regulations affecting health and safety.